githubtraining/react-course/responses/00_setup.md

 ## Step 1: Set up the project locally

-In this repository, we have two branches - `master` and `changes`.
+In this repository, we have two branches - `main` and `changes`.
 We will be working off of the `changes` branch.
 Let's go ahead and get started.

 ### :keyboard: Activity: Clone the repository and install Node